 INCOME FROM INVESTMENTS 8284

-(Revised 04/2016)
+(Revised 10/2020 and Retitled)

-Upon receipt of interest on investment securities, SCO will issue to departments a SCO receipt showing the amount of interest received and appropriate adjustments of accrued interest purchased, premium, and discount.
-The entry is recorded by the department as of the date on the SCO receipt.
-The scientific method for amortization of premium and discount is used.
+Upon receipt of interest on investment securities, the State Controller’s Office (SCO) will issue to agencies/departments a receipt showing the amount of interest received and appropriate adjustments of accrued interest purchased, premium, and discount.
+The agency/department will record the entry as of the date on the SCO receipt.

-Early in July of each year, SCO will issue to departments concerned adjusting journal entries to accrue income to June 30 of the prior year on both interestbearing and noninterestbearing securities.
-Departments will record these entries as of June 30.
+Early in July of each year, SCO will issue to agencies/departments adjusting journal entries to accrue income to June 30 of the prior year on both interest-bearing and noninterest-bearing securities.
+Agencies/departments will record these entries as of June 30.

 (Separate arrangements have been made with departments accounting the State